bakshay96/My-Dairy/README.md

 #### 1) Setting up node environment

-    1) navigate to Backend directory
+    1) navigate to the Backend directory
     2) use node version 16 or 18.12.1 is recommended
-    3) run command npm install or npm i --legacy-peer-deps
+    3) run the command npm install or npm i --legacy-peer-dep

 #### 1) Starting Server in deployment

     npm start

-#### 1) Starting Server with nodemon on locahost
+#### 1) Starting Server with nodemon on localhost

     npm run server